Lithnotep/neos/README.md

 With your Partner, identify the different responsibilities that exist in each file.

 - Does this adhere to SRP?
+This does not adhere to SRP as it has one method that does all the classes work.

 - How would you utilize encapsulation and abstraction to refactor this code?
+I am going to try and break down the current variables created from the api information and make then thier own methods as well as make the api call itself a method of its own.

 - What tools/strategies could you utilize to make this code adhere to SRP?
+I am going to start by targeting all the variables that currently uses map iterators and get those into their own methods.
+Then I'm going to try and see if can move the api call in to its own method as well.

+If i have time i would rather have another class that breaks down the api instead but I am not sure if that is best practice.

 ---